Syrians storm embassies after uprising's worst violence

 Syrians have held regular protests outside the Cairo headquarters of the Arab League, which has suspended Syria's membership, imposed sanctions and sent Arab monitors to Syria to assess whether the government was heeding an Arab peace plan.

-(Additional reporting by Angeliki Koutantou in Athens, Michael Holden in London, Oliver Holmes and Ali Shuaib in Tripoli; Writing by Edmund Blair; Editing by Maria Golovnina and Peter Graff)
+(Additional reporting by Angeliki Koutantou in Athens and Michael Holden in London; Writing by Edmund Blair; Editing by Maria Golovnina and Peter Graff)